 10:00am - 11:00am, Sunday 11th March 2018 at College of Creative Arts, Massey University, Te Ara Hihiko, Entrance E, Tasman Street, Wellington

 Standing Room Only

 Jem Southam is renowned for his series of colour landscape photographs, beginning in the 1970s, and continuing till the present.
 His trademark is the patient observation of changes at a single location over many months or years.
 His work combines topographical observation with other references; personal, cultural, political, scientific, literary and psychological to comment on issues ranging from rural decay to the differences in British landscape photography compared to its American counterparts.

-Jem will be giving the Massey University 2018 Peter Turner Memorial Lecture at:
+Jem’s presentation of the Massey University 2018 Peter Turner Memorial Lecture took place at: